 What to Bring

 Virginians often experience multiple seasons of weather in a day.
-Wear layers and comfortable walking shoes, and don’t forget your mobile device with the Colonial Williamsburg Explorer app downloaded.
+Wear layers and comfortable walking shoes.

 Pets are allowed on certain areas of Colonial Williamsburg property if they are on a leash and under direct control of the handler at all times.
-Specifically, pets are allowed in parts of the Historic Area including Duke of Gloucester Street, and Colonial Williamsburg’s shuttle buses.
-Pets are not permitted in the Art Museums of Colonial Williamsburg, Rockefeller Library, administrative buildings, on carriages or ox carts, retail outlets, trade sites, historic buildings or in any site or Colonial Williamsburg owned facilities requiring an admission ticket.
-Pets are also not permitted in Colonial Williamsburg facilities that serve food, which includes outdoor eating areas.
+Specifically, pets are allowed in parts of the Historic Area including Duke of Gloucester Street, Colonial Williamsburg’s shuttle buses, and the Visitor Center.
+Pets are not permitted in the Art Museums of Colonial Williamsburg, Rockefeller Library, administrative buildings, on carriages, retail outlets, trade sites, historic buildings or in any site or Colonial Williamsburg owned facilities requiring an admission ticket.
+Both Chowning’s Tavern Garden and the Social Terrace at the Williamsburg Inn are pet-friendly establishments.
+Pets must be leashed at all times and under owner control.
+Guests will need to clean up after their pets and they cannot be allowed on the dining tables.
 Dangerous animals or animals that are not on a leash or otherwise under the control of their owner are prohibited.
-Owners are required to pick up after the pets.
 We reserve the right to request owners to remove a pet that is disrupting Colonial Williamsburg programming.
 Colonial Williamsburg hotels each have specific pet policies.
 Click one of the hotel properties below to review its pet policy.

 Firearms and weapons are prohibited at Colonial Williamsburg.
 Only Colonial Williamsburg sworn security personnel and law enforcement officers are permitted to bring firearms or other weapons of any kind onto Foundation property or onto Foundation parking lots.

 Check out the CW Planner to see what's happening each day, with interest filters to customize your visit.
-For a printable version take a look at This Week At A Glance and Next Week At A Glance.
+For a printable version take a look at Map & Guide.

 Complimentary Shuttle Buses